platformsh/platformsh-docs/docs/src/development/troubleshoot.md

 If you see the following message when attempting to do a `git push`:
 `There is not enough free space to complete the push`

-It usually indicates that large files are present in the repository.
+It usually indicates that large files are present in the repository (where they shouldn't be).
-Media, dependencies, database, or large data files shouldn't be present in the repository.
-Make sure the paths for those are correctly set in the `.gitignore` file.
+Make sure that the paths for Media, dependencies, database, or large data files are correctly set to be ignored in the `.gitignore` file.
 An open-source tool like [git-sizer](https://github.com/github/git-sizer) can help locate large files and provide general guidance.

 If large files are already in the repository, the open-source [bfg-repo-cleaner](https://rtyley.github.io/bfg-repo-cleaner/) can assist cleaning up the repository by purging older commits, removing unnecessary files, ...